adnankhantech/terraform-templates/README.md

 If you're new to Terraform and want to get started creating infrastructure, please check out [Getting Started](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) guides on HashiCorp's learning platform for setting up based on your choice of OS.

-This repository contains terraform templates for setting up infrastructure on AWS services to begin with using EC2, S3, AMI, Security Group, VPC, RDS.
-Will add up with more infra related resources moving ahead like EKS, Lambda, API Gateway etc.
+This repository contains terraform templates for setting up infrastructure on AWS and to begin with basic services like EC2, S3, AMI, Security Group, VPC, RDS.
+Will add up templates with more resources moving ahead like EKS, Lambda, API Gateway, Cloudfront etc.

 #### Install Terraform on MacOS using Homebrew
 - First, install the HashiCorp tap, a repository of all Terraform Homebrew packages.